hschafer2017/Sports-Multi-timer-Assistant/README.md

 I would also like to implement a 'practice mode' and a 'meet mode' that would allow more sophisticated timing for meets and practices.
 Meet mode would create more restrictions on choosing an event or a heat, and would allow the coach to choose how many lanes they'd like to time for.
 Practice mode would allow the coach to make notes on times they're saving (for a specific drill, etc), while not having to specify an event or a heat.

 # Testing
 All testing for this project was done manually.
 The Ajax function and Save Times button were tested via the console and verifying that the data had appeared correctly formatted in MongoDB.
-The data collected from the timers and the indended data structure were also tested.
+The data collected from the timers and the intended data structure were also tested.

 Times saving individually with one document per lane.